Best Baby Walker

 This wagon has an involved assembly with more parts and setup than a majority of the competition.
 Still, construction isn't challenging if you follow the instructions.
 If you like building, you might even enjoy putting this wagon together.
 Also, this pusher makes an audible clicking noise when you use the tensioner.
 This sound will likely be intriguing to little ones, but we suspect most parents will dislike it droning on and on.
 As your child masters walking, you can remove the tension and stop the clicking.
 Overall, we think the Flyer has some attractive features, and we believe little ones will use it to move and store toys for years after they learn to walk, making it a useful and fun addition they'll use for years.

 With many wood walkers having prices over a hundred dollars, the Brio Toddler Wobbler is a budget-friendly option with impressive quality and attention to detail.
 This simple little wagon has an adjustable handlebar, axel wheels, rubber on the tires, and a tray for treasures.
 We like the tension screw that acts as a brake to slow the walker for first-timers and the basic design that leaves the imagination to use it as it will.

 This walker has bright red paint that can transfer to baseboards, walls, and other furniture.
-Also, despite the two-position handle feature, it is still somewhat tippy, so you may want to monitor younger or unstable toddlers just learning to stand.
+Also, despite the two-position handle feature, it is still somewhat tippy, so younger or unstable toddlers just learning to stand may require monitoring.
 Some users remark that the wagon moves too swiftly, and while we didn't experience this, we encourage parents to familiarize themselves with the rear wheel tension screw to help slow the rig down.
-This walker may not be the group's flashiest contender, but we believe it is a high-quality walker for a reasonable price.
+This walker may not be the group's flashiest contender.
+However, we believe it is a high-quality walker for a reasonable price.
 Plus, tots may enjoy the ability to move their belongings as they stroll for years after they master walking.